 Areas painted with chlorinated rubber paint can be kept clean easily and it is popular choice when frequent cleaning is necessary but where appearance is also important.
 Here at Palatine Paints we supply our chlorinated rubber paint, Carbochlor, in a wide range of colours from the RAL Classic and BS 4800/ BS381C colour charts.
 It’s therefore both a practical and an attractive coating.
 Just a few examples of where our customers use Carbochlor in places where visual appeal is important, include: swimming pools/poolside surfaces; ornamental ponds; kennels; stables; concrete septic tanks; laundry rooms, dairy parlours and livestock areas.

 Highly versatile, chlorinated rubber paint can be applied to an extensive range of surface types including: brickwork; concrete; steel; tarmac and wood negating the need to switch paints to cover different materials.
+Customers can choose to have anti-slip texturing added to this paint; this makes it ideal for areas like workshops and commercial kitchens, but also for dog runs and similar projects.

 Handy tips when using chlorinated rubber paint